xtong-zhang/Chain-of-Focus/README.md

 ![overview](./assets/teaser.jpg)

 <details><summary>Abstract</summary>
-Vision language models (VLMs) have achieved impressive performance across a variety of computer vision tasks.
-However, the multimodal reasoning capability has not been fully explored in existing models.
-In this paper, we propose a Chain-of-Focus (CoF) method that allows VLMs to perform adaptive focusing and zooming in on key image regions based on obtained visual cues and the given questions, achieving efficient multimodal reasoning.
-To enable this CoF capability, we present a two-stage training pipeline, including supervised fine-tuning (SFT) and reinforcement learning (RL).
-In the SFT stage, we construct the MM-CoF dataset, comprising 3K samples derived from a visual agent designed to adaptively identify key regions to solve visual tasks with different image resolutions and questions.
-We use MM-CoF to fine-tune the Qwen2.5-VL model for cold start.
-In the RL stage, we leverage the outcome accuracies and formats as rewards to update the Qwen2.5-VL model, enabling further refining the search and reasoning strategy of models without human priors.
-Our model achieves significant improvements on multiple benchmarks.
-On the V* benchmark that requires strong visual reasoning capability, our model outperforms existing VLMs by 5% among 8 image resolutions ranging from 224 to 4K, demonstrating the effectiveness of the proposed CoF method and facilitating the more efficient deployment of VLMs in practical applications.
+Vision Language Models (VLMs) have achieved remarkable success, particularly with "think-with-image" paradigms that enhance reasoning by actively image zooming to explore visual details, moving beyond reliance on purely textual thought processes.
+However, this approach presents a challenge in balancing performance with efficiency, as proactive zooming incurs massive computational costs and may impair global understanding.
+To address this problem, we introduce adaptive chain-of-focus (Adaptive-CoF), a framework that teaches VLMs to perform visual search and zooming only when necessary, based on obtained visual cues and the given questions, achieving efficient multimodal reasoning.
+We enable this capability through a two-stage pipeline: (1) supervised fine-tuning on an introduced MM-Adaptive-CoF SFT dataset that is constructed by a visual search agent with multi-step reasoning trajectories under diverse resolutions and question complexities, and (2) reinforcement learning with an adaptive group-aware reward (AGAR) on MM-Adaptive-CoF RL dataset, allowing the model to master an adaptive strategy.
+Our experiments show Adaptive-CoF achieves superior performance with exceptional efficiency.
+On the V* benchmark, it reduces zoom-in operations by 75% compared to proactive models and achieves comparable even better accuracy with nearly 50% fewer tokens, establishing a new paradigm for efficient and accurate VLMs.
 </details>

 ## Visual Search Agent